sergisproject/sergisproject.github.io/docs/index.md

 | `content` | array&lt;[Content][contentobject]&gt; | The content of the question or information.
 Each array item must be a Content object.
 | `answers` | array&lt;[Content][contentobject]&gt; | A list of the possible answers for the question.
 Each item must be a Content object that represents the answer.
 (NOTE: Unlike the `content` property, only one Content object can be provided for each answer.)
 If not provided, or if the array is empty, a "Continue" button is shown (this may be useful if the "question" just provides information instead of asking a question).

-## JS Promises in Frontends and Backends
+## Promises in Frontends and Backends

 Any property of a frontend or backend that is a function **must return a *JavaScript Promise* that is resolved with the value in question** (or resolved with no data if the function does not return a value) after the function has completed.